kevinconway/Defer.js/README.rst

     // At some point later:
     // Console Output: "ASYNC"

-Defer exposes a single function called `defer`.
-This function is an abstraction over platform specific methods for deferring the execution of a function until the next cycle of the event loop.
-In Node.js this function aliases `process.nextTick`.
+Defer exposes a function called `defer`.
+This function is an abstraction over platform specific methods for deferring the execution of a function until a later cycle of the event loop.
+In modern Node.js this function aliases `setImmediate`.
+In legacy Node.js `process.nextTick` is used.
 In modern browsers this function leverages `window.postMessage`.
 In legacy browsers this function falls back on setTimeout.

 For more detailed usage guides and API specifications, see the docs directory.